pronoiac/the-manual/the-manual.md

 Obviously the word peppermint had some unusual connotation back in 1807 that has been lost down through the intervening years.

 Back in 1807, when peppermint was moral, there were no pluggers or sales forces helping to hype the week's hot new releases.
-You would be out there in the trenches knee-deep in death, scribbling whatever feeling you had left into some dog- eared notebook and we would be writing:
+You would be out there in the trenches knee-deep in death, scribbling whatever feeling you had left into some dog-eared notebook and we would be writing:

-"How To Become A Reknowned War Poet - The Easy Way"
+"How To Become A Renowned War Poet - The Easy Way"

 "Tommy this and Tommy that And Tommy feels no pain For it's over the top for Tommy Where Tommy takes the blame While Fritz the Hun feeds Fritz the cat And Kaiser sits on throne Then Fritz chats to Tommy boy About his Fraulein back at home"